 Reduce stress with attention to self-care.
 If you’ve ever traveled by air you will be familiar with the recommendation to “put on your own mask before assisting others.”
-Recognizing stress levels in ourselves is a bit more complex than recognizing that our plane is preparing to crash.
-However consider that the chances of becoming overwhelmed with stress are much more likely for most of us.
-My number one recommendation for reducing stress is to take care of yourself because this is where we can have the most impact.
+Recognizing stress levels in ourselves is a bit more complex than recognizing that our plane is preparing to crash, but the chances of becoming overwhelmed with stress are much more likely for most of us.
+My number one recommendation for reducing stress is to take care of yourself.
 Self-care helps you improve all areas of your life.

 What does that mean?